Minnesota DUI Laws, Limits, and Penalties

 Minnesota DUI Laws & BAC Test

 The blood alcohol concentration (BAC) test or breathalyzer is one of three tests you will take if you were stopped for suspicion of a DUI/DWI.
 The test will determine the amount of alcohol in your blood.
 The result will be in percent.
-It will vary for an adult, a minor, or a commercial driver.
+It will vary for adults, minors, or commercial drivers.

-In Minnesota, if you are caught operating a motor vehicle over the legal limit, you face a license suspension.
+In Minnesota, you face a license suspension if you are caught operating a motor vehicle over the legal limit.
 A revocation or cancelation is more likely if you are in an accident because of alcohol or drugs.

 When you take the BAC test and your alcohol concentration is above: